Samsung Galaxy S4 review: Android, Lots Of Power... Uninspired Design

 A quick glance at the spec sheet and the Samsung Galaxy S4 is already making all the right noises: plenty of power, a good camera and a big, clear display.
 But in that regard it's similar to many of its competitors.

 So, to differentiate, Samsung has added some extra capabilities to give the latest flagship a boost in the functionality department.
 Is it enough to keep Samsung Galaxy in its prestigious position as one of the most popular smartphone brands?

 It might be the biggest launch but is it the best?
-If you want Android and are upgrading your handset soon you’re spoilt for choice in today’s market with devices like the Xperia Z, HTC One, Nexus 4, and the upcoming Note 3, which all offer their own take on Android.
+If you want Android and are upgrading your handset soon you’re spoilt for choice in today’s market with devices like the Xperia Z1, HTC One, Nexus 5, and Samsung's own Galaxy Note 3, which all offer their own take on Android.

 Many of today’s top-end Android devices feature similar specs, Qualcomm’s Snapdragon 600 CPU, 2GB of RAM and LTE connectivity, meaning high-end performance, generally speaking, is similar across the board.

 Manufacturers know this and have concocted new means of differentiating their offerings: waterproofing, new UXs, and contactless gesture navigation to name but a few.
 Out of Android’s biggest manufacturers though no-one has been busier than Samsung.